rasterio/rasterio/docs/cli.rst

 mask
 ----

-New in 0.21
+Added in 0.21

-The mask command masks in pixels from all bands of a raster using features (masking out all areas not covered by features) and optionally crops the output raster to the extent of the features.
+The ``mask`` command masks in pixels from all bands of a raster using features (masking out all areas not covered by features) and optionally crops the output raster to the extent of the features.
 Features are assumed to be in the same coordinate reference system as the input raster.